Student Aid Report

 Financial aid awards cannot be finalized until the required tax returns and other appropriate documents have been submitted and reviewed.

 Your actual financial aid award is based on the enrollment status you indicated on your FAFSA.
 Adjustments will be made in accordance with your actual registration for courses.
-However, it is your responsibility to notify the Department of Student Financial Aid of any enrollment changes.
+However, it is your responsibility to notify the Office of Student Financial Services of any enrollment changes.
 Failure to do so may result in repayment of all or part of certain financial aid.
 Dually enrolled students must complete and file a consortium agreement before any financial aid adjustments can be made for the term.

 Satisfactory Academic Progress Policy (SAPP)

 All financial aid recipients must satisfy the academic requirements as defined by the Office of Student Financial Services.
 Failure to comply with the SAPP may result in the cancellation or termination of your financial aid.
 Copies of the SAPP are available in the Office of Student Financial Services, in the Undergraduate and Graduate Bulletins, or online.

 Graduate SAP Appeal Application